lilizxx2k/MLOps-Emotion-Classification/Project_report.md

 > **try to profile your code or do you think it is already perfect?**
 >
 > Answer:
+>

-When running into bugs during experiments (such as training, evaluation, or API execution), we mainly relied on simple and practical debugging techniques.
+> When running into bugs during experiments (such as training, evaluation, or API execution), we mainly relied on simple and practical debugging techniques.
 Most issues were identified by carefully reading Python error messages and stack traces, which often pointed directly to missing imports, incorrect paths, or shape mismatches in tensors.
 We also used print statements and logging (via loguru) to inspect intermediate values such as tensor shapes, model outputs, and loaded file paths during execution.
+>

-We also performed basic profiling of selected scripts using Python’s built-in cProfile module to get an overview of where execution time was spent.
+> We also performed basic profiling of selected scripts using Python’s built-in cProfile module to get an overview of where execution time was spent.
 This showed that most of the runtime was dominated by PyTorch model loading and forward passes, which is expected.
-We did not aim to fully optimize pe
+We did not aim to fully optimize performance.

 ## Working in the cloud